USS Seagull (AM-30)

-USS Seagull (AM-30) was an acquired by the United States Navy for the dangerous task of removing mines from minefields laid in the water to prevent ships from passing.
+USS Seagull (AM-30) was a built for the United States Navy near the end of World War I. Commissioned in March 1919, she sailed to Europe to help clear the North Sea Mine Barrage, where she was damaged by a mine explosion in September 1919.
+She was transferred to the Pacific and, from 1922, served as a submarine tender at Pearl Harbor, performing torpedo recovery, target towing, and escort duties for the duration of World War II.
+Reclassified as an ocean tug during the war, she was decommissioned in September 1946 and transferred for disposal in 1947.

+Construction and commissioning

 Seagull was laid down on 15 June 1918 by the Gas Engine and Power Co., Morris Heights, New York; launched on 24 December 1918; sponsored by Mrs. C.G.
 Amory; and commissioned on 7 March 1919 as Minesweeper No. 30.

 World War I mine barrage clearance

 Following shakedown, Seagull proceeded to Boston, Massachusetts, whence she sailed for Scotland and duty with the North Sea Mine Detachment.
 Departing on 28 June, she arrived at Kirkwall on 10 July to join other units already engaged in clearing the waters between Scotland and Norway of the mine barrage planted during World War I. On 30 September, during the seventh and final sweeping operation, Seagull was damaged by the explosion of an upper-level mine.
 On the completion of repairs, she departed England with others of the force; and, after stops at Brest and the Azores, set out to recross the Atlantic.
 En route, storms slowed her progress, and the small amount of fuel she had received at Brest ran out.
 The extra fuel carried by eased the situation and enabled the force to arrive back in the United States in early November.
 On the 19th, the ships gathered at Tompkinsville, New York, where, on the 25th, the North Sea Mine Force was dissolved.